Billingegroup/group_git_workflow/README.md

-git add <filename>  # add changes into working history git commit -m "CODE: <my commit message>  # commit changes git push origin <branch_name>  # push local branch to branch on your Fork
+git add <filename>  # add changes into working history git commit -m "CODE: <my commit message>  # commit changes git push origin <branch_name>  # push local branch to branch on your Fork git branch --merged  # list all the branches whose commits are fully merged and can therefore be deleted without worry
 ```

 # Step 0: get all required tools and reference